daostack/arc/docs/README.md

 Welcome to *DAOstack Arc* Docs!

-*Arc* is the base layer of the DAO stack.
+*Arc* is the base layer of the [DAO stack](https://github.com/daostack/docs).
 It consists of a collection of smart contracts deployed on the Ethereum blockchain that define the basic building blocks and standard components that can be used to implement any DAO.

 *Arc* is built from the ground up with these principles in mind:

-1. **Scalable Decentralized Governance** - *Arc* implements game theoretic & economic techniques (such as: monetization of attention, staking on proposal results, and more...) that ensure high resilience and bandwidth of the organization even as the number of the participants gets very large.
+1. **Scalable Decentralized Governance** - *Arc* implements game theoretic & economic techniques (such as: monetization of attention, staking on proposal results, and more...) that ensure high:

+    - **resilience** - resistance to a disproportionate decision power in the hands of minorities.
+    - **bandwidth** - decision making rate of the organization.

+    even as the number of the participants gets very large.

-2. **Security** - *Arc* embodies the best security guidelines and is very well tested.
+2. **Security** - *Arc* is community audited and embodies the best security guidelines and is very well tested.
 3. **Interoperability & Compositionality** - *Arc* can integrate with any other ethereum based framework with ease.
 Organizations can interact with each other and form hierarchies and other complex structures.
 4. **Modularity** - *Arc* is built in a modular way allowing anyone to extend and expand the ecosystem to support new use-cases.
 5. **General purpose** - *Arc* provides a single unified simple model for building any DAO imaginable.